zeinaadi/dte-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/GDPR-client-runbook.md

 - Participate in notifications

-- Participate in content metrics and feedback

-- Participate in leaderboards

 Select the helper text icon for more information on each of these options.

 ![helper text icon](Images/helper-button-customer.png)